Monday, July 31, 2017

 As we entered the city, we were a little surprised to see some people wearing full winter jackets, gloves, hats and even scarves.
 I didn’t even bring along a single long sleeve shirts so I started having horrible visions of Ana dragging me through markets, making me try on clothes.
 To my great relief, as we walked off the bus the temperature was absolutely lovely, probably 21 or 22 degrees and it was a refreshing change from the tropical humidity.

-We hired a taxi and he drove us to our hotel – the Himalaya Phoenix, which seemed to be on the fringe of town as it was well away from the action.
-The girl at reception had a beautiful, huge, smile and was very cute, in the way that it was impossible to tell how old she was.
+The taxi we hired drove us to our hotel – the Himalaya Phoenix, which seemed to be on the fringe of town as it was well away from the action.
+The girl at reception had a beautiful huge smile and was very cute, in the way that it was impossible to tell how old she was.
 She could have been 18 or 48.
 Our room was very large, with great beds, but we were back to the all in one bathroom with the shower directly beside the toilet and one large floor drain.

 We set out for an initial exploratory walk and to find someplace for lunch.
 We found a number of local pho places, but the kids weren’t really up for that so we continued walking the hilly streets and adjusted our course towards a popular tourist attraction called the “Crazy House”, hoping there would be a restaurant nearby.
 And indeed there was, right across the street so we sat down, enjoyed a great lunch and met a very nice English family seated next to us.
 I also tried a glass of the local Dalat red wine and it was…drinkable.

 The Crazy House is so weird it almost defies description.
 It is equal parts carnival funhouse, hotel, and architectural showpiece.
-If Doctor Seuss and Anthony Gaudi got together and dropped acid, this is probably what they would have come up with.
+If Doctor Seuss, Anthony Gaudi, and Salvador Dali got together to drop acid and listen to some Primus, this is probably what they would come up with.
 We spent over an hour there exploring the rooms, walking the curved bridges, climbing to the top of the towers, ducking through winding tunnels, and trying to squeeze past tourists in the narrow staircases.
 It was very neat and we’ve never seen anything quite like it.
 The folks on Clifton Hill in Niagara Falls would drool over this quirky monstrosity.

 We walked into the city centre and found a gigantic market selling everything from pastries to fish heads to fidget spinners.
 Stella found herself a pair of flashy sneakers and Magnus talked me into buying a credit card knife, after his mother told him he really shouldn’t be buying any more knives.
 It looks like a credit card, and fits in your wallet, but folds into a small knife, perfect for cutting baguettes or slicing tomatoes or fighting off rabid monkeys – an excellent backpacker tool.